MTSAPaper/MTSA/README.md

 # MASA: Multimodal Alignment for Sentiment Analysis
 This repository contains the code for MASA.

+### Installation
-### All of the dependencies are in the requirements.txt.
+All of the dependencies are in the requirements.txt.
 You can build it with the following command:

 `conda create --name <env> --file requirements.txt`